AlibabaCloudDocs/ecs/intl.en-US/API Reference/Instances/ModifyInstanceAttribute.md

 # ModifyInstanceAttribute

-You can call this operation to modify the information about an ECS instance, such as the password, name, description, hostname, security group, and user data.
+You can call this operation to modify the information about an ECS instance, such as the password, name, description, hostname, security groups, and user data.
 If the instance is a burstable instance, you can also change its performance mode.

 ## Description

 If the response contains `{"OperationLocks": {"LockReason" : "security"}}` when you query information about an instance, the instance is locked for security reasons and all operations are prohibited on the instance.

-When you call this operation, take note of the following points:
+When you call this operation, take note of the following items:

 -   Modify the hostname \(`HostName`\): You must restart the instance by using the ECS console or by calling the RebootInstance operation for the new hostname to take effect.
 For more information, see [Restart an instance](~~25440~~) and [RebootInstance](~~25502~~).
 The modification does not take effect if you restart the instance within the operating system.
 -   Reset the password \(`Password`\):